bitmeme-taxi/bitmemed/stability-tests/kaspadsanity/README.md

 --appdir as part of the arguments set.

 ## Running
- 1. `go install` bitmemed and kaspadsanity.
+ 1. `go install` kaspad and kaspadsanity.
  2. `cd run`
  3. `./run.sh`